Governance | Global Enterprise Risk Management

 we protect our people, planet, property, and profits.

-To achieve its vision of providing social and customer value, the continuity of business operations and safety and security of employees are top priorities of the Bridgestone Group.
-By anticipating, mitigating and appropriately managing potential risks, the Group positively drives business success while also protecting its employees.
+To achieve its vision of providing social and customer value, safety and security of employees and the continuity of business operations are top priorities of the Bridgestone Group.
+By sensing, assessing, prioritizing, and managing potential risks, the Group protects its employees while also positively driving business success.
 To advance this knowledge organization-wide, the Group conducts regular training and frequently reviews risk management and business continuity plans (BCPs) and controls.

 This mission is an important aspect of ERM (enterprise risk management) which is an increasing focus area as the world grapples with natural disasters, climate change and the effects of geopolitical conflicts.
 The Bridgestone Group is actively engaged in addressing these challenges.